 We expect new and original research contributions that show evidence of a research process, including a research question, explicit methods and data collection or theoretical studies in relation to craft practice, rigorous analysis and in-depth discussions of the results and their implications.

-Click to download instructions and template:
+Click to download instructions:

 We invite research contributions from any discipline or field that includes craft practice and that particularly aim (but are not limited to) discuss the following six themes:

 MULTIMODAL COMMUNICATION OF CRAFT RESEARCH

 - How can craft research be communicated through multimodal means?

 - What new genres of research outputs could be relevant for craft research?

 - How can audio visual material aid dissemination of craft research?

 - How can digital tools and means aid craft research?

 CRAFT AND SOCIETY

 - What is the role of craft in today’s society?